Ypertex/blog/content/articles/innovating-our-own-stagnation.md

 * How we define roles
 * How we award people their opportunities

 But how do you do that, selectively forget a behavior?
 As entire societies at that?
-A behavior that successfully has brought us so far?
+A behavior that "successfully" has brought us so far?

 Unlearning is tough.
 Just look at the Blockbusters and Nokias of this world that were extremely successful companies once before they got disrupted.
 The behaviors that made them so successful in the first place were the same that killed their business in the end.
 They missed the right time to unlearn.